-Readings should be completed before the class meeting listed.
-All assignments should be handed in on the date due unless previously arranged with the instructor.
-Late assignments will be penalized by a 5% deduction in points for each weekday late.
+A good student is one who adheres to standards of dependability and promptness.
+If you miss more than two class sessions or are late (or leave early) for more than three sessions, you cannot receive an A. If you miss more than three class sessions you cannot receive a B. Late assignments will be penalized by a 5% deduction in points for each weekday late.
 After two weeks, late assignments will be given a zero.
-If you have extraordinary circumstances in your life, which will impact your assignments, please let me know.
+If you have extraordinary circumstances in your life that will impact your assignments, please let me know.
 I want you to be able to stay in school and succeed.
 If you have any questions or concerns, please feel free to come in and speak with me about them.